“FDA can't demand compensation for Marwako victims” - Director of Legal

-Marwako Food Poison: Authority Has No Mandate To Demand Compensation For Victims - FDA
+Marwako Food Poisoning: Authority Has No Mandate To Demand Compensation For Victims - FDA

 - The Food and Drugs Authority (FDA) says it has no mandate to demand compensation for victims of the alleged food poisoning at Marwako's East Legon branch